-Zakat al-Fitr (fitrana) is charity given to the poor at the end of the fasting month of Ramadan.
-Crisis Aid suggest that £4 is given for each member of the household – including children, adults, servants etc – before the day of Eid.
+Zakat al-Fitr (Fitrana) is a charity given to the poor at the end of the fasting month of Ramadan.
+Crisis Aid suggests that £4 is given to each member of the household – including children, adults, servants, etc – before the day of Eid.

 “On behalf of our young and old, free men and slaves, we used to take out during Allah’s Messenger’s (peace be upon him) lifetime one Sa` of grain, cheese or raisins”.
 [Sahih Muslim – English transl. vol. 2, p.
 469, no. 2155]

 The significant role played by Zakat in the circulation of wealth within the Islamic society is also played by the Sadaqat al-Fitr.
 However, in the case of Sadaqat al-Fitr, each individual is required to calculate how much charity is due from himself and his dependents and go into the community in order to find those who deserve such charity.
 Thus, Sadaqat al-Fitr plays a very important role in the development of the bonds of community.
 The rich are obliged to come in direct contact with the poor, and the poor are put in contact with the extremely poor.
 This contact between the various levels of society helps to build real bonds of brotherhood and love within the Islamic community and trains those who have wealth, to be generous to those who do not.

 The main purpose of Zakat al-Fitr is to provide the poor with a means with which they can celebrate the festival of breaking the fast (`Eid al-Fitr) along with the rest of the Muslims.